 When combined with lifestyle factors, like a resistance exercise programme, yogurt may help support bone strength through reducing bone resorption.

 Greek yogurt that is labelled ‘contains live cultures’, provides beneficial bacteria known as probiotics, which when eaten regularly may support gut health.
 This is because regular inclusion of fermented foods, including yogurt, appears to increase the microbial diversity of the gut.
 However, be sure to select unsweetened yogurt because sugar may have a detrimental effect on the bacterial community living in your gut.

 Read more about probiotics.

-Yes – people who are allergic to cow's milk will be allergic to Greek yogurt.
+Those with an allergy to dairy milk should avoid Greek yogurt.
 Speak to your GP if you experience any concerning symptoms, such as a tickly throat or cough, sneezing or an itchy tongue after consuming milk or yogurt.

 Less commonly, a severe allergic reaction can occur, known as anaphylaxis.
 This is a medical emergency and requires immediate attention.